Schönbrunn Palace, Vienna

 1842

-Schönbrunn Palace is a residence planned by and for Emperor Joseph I, which Empress Maria Theresa later had converted into a cosy summer residence for her family in the 18th century.
-Since 1892, the palace is located in Vienna’s 13th district, Hietzing.
-The name Schönbrunn refers to a saying attributed to Emperor Matthias.
-He is said to have discovered an artesian spring here while hunting in 1619 and exclaimed with delight: “What a beautiful fountain!” translated from the German „Welch’ schöner Brunn!“
+Schönbrunn Palace, the residence planned by and for Emperor Joseph I. Empress Maria Theresa converted it into a cosy summer residence for her family in the 18th century.
+Since 1892, the palace has been located in Vienna’s 13th district, Hietzing.
+The name Schönbrunn dates back to a saying attributed to Emperor Matthias.
+He is said to have discovered an artesian spring here in 1619 while hunting and exclaimed with delight: ‘What a beautiful spring!’

 | Dimensions | 35,5 × 27 cm |